dmair1989/imagegrains/Readme.md

 - Mair, D., Witz, G., Do Prado, A., Garefalakis, P., Wild, A., Ville, F., Schuster, B., Horn, M., Österle, J., Fabbri, S. C., Litty, C., Achleitner, S., Leistner, S., Hiller, C., and Schlunegger, F. (2026): ImageGrains 2.0: Improved precision and generalization for grain segmentation, Earth Surf.
 Dyn., 14, 527-551, <https://doi.org/10.5194/esurf-14-527-2026>.

-- Pachitariu, M., Rariden, M., Stringer, C., Cellpose-SAM (2025): superhuman generalization for cellular segmentation. bioRxiv 2025.04.28.651001; <https://doi.org/10.1101/2025.04.28.651001>
+- Pachitariu, M., Rariden, M., Stringer, C. (2025): Cellpose-SAM: superhuman generalization for cellular segmentation. bioRxiv 2025.04.28.651001; <https://doi.org/10.1101/2025.04.28.651001>

 If you use legacy versions with Cellpose 2 (e.g., by using ImageGrains `1.x` or `IG1` models), please cite the Cellpose 1.0 paper:

-- Mair, D., Witz, G., Do Prado, A.H., Garefalakis, P. & Schlunegger, F. (2023) Automated detecting, segmenting and measuring of grains in images of fluvial sediments: The potential for large and precise data from specialist deep learning models and transfer learning.
+- Mair, D., Witz, G., Do Prado, A.H., Garefalakis, P. & Schlunegger, F. (2023): Automated detecting, segmenting and measuring of grains in images of fluvial sediments: The potential for large and precise data from specialist deep learning models and transfer learning.
 Earth Surface Processes and Landforms, 1–18. <https://doi.org/10.1002/esp.5755>.

-- Stringer, C.A., Pachitariu, M., (2021).
-Cellpose: a generalist algorithm for cellular segmentation.
+- Stringer, C.A., Pachitariu, M., (2021): Cellpose: a generalist algorithm for cellular segmentation.
 Nat Methods 18, 100–106. <https://doi.org/10.1038/s41592-020-01018-x>.

 If you use ImageGrains to calculate percentile uncertainties please also cite: